openconnectivityfoundation/development-support/DeviceSpy/README.md

 - OBSERVE (GET + observe flag)

-see for more instructions the help file, when the tool is installed.
+see for more instructions the help file, when the tool is installed:

+Menu -&gt; Help -&gt; User Guide

 ## install Device Spy on Windows